janheuer/here-and-there-agda/README.md

 [`HereAndThere`](HereAndThere/HereAndThere.md)
 - here-and-there interpretations and model relation
 - proofs of simple properties, equivalences, and tautologies
-- equivalence of theories and nested logic programs
+- equivalence of theories and logic programs

 `NatHelper`
 - helper theorems on natural numbers